 Because of this, the user could be looking at anything when your ad appears, so long as they’re on a site within the GDN.

 You can view the information Google has collected about you under "My Account."

 Because of the pros and cons of different targeting methods, the tried-and-tested approach is to combine them.

 When you apply more than one targeting method to an ad group, your ads will only display to people who match BOTH targeting criteria.

-So, while you'll get less impressions for your ads, you'll know your ads are shown to people who really fit your ideal customer profile.
+While you'll get less impressions for your ads, you'll know your ads are shown to people who really fit your ideal customer profile.

-Optimising your ads on GDN.
+Optimising your ads on Google Display Network

 How can you make sure you’re getting the absolute best return from your display ad campaigns?